NvC-DmN-CH/AutoVTF/README.md

 - Dragging a VTF:
   - Allows exporting to PNG, TGA or PSD
-  - "Make Simple VMT": ($basetexture points to VTF path relative to `materials/`)
+  - `Make Simple VMT` LightmappedGeneric with $basetexture pointing to VTF, relative to `materials/`

 - Dragging an image:
-  - "Lossless": Makes VTF with BGRA8888 compression if image is transparent, or RGB888 if opaque
+  - `Lossless` Makes VTF with BGRA8888 compression if image is transparent, or RGB888 if opaque
-  - "Compressed": Makes VTF with DXT5 compression if image is transparent, or DXT1 if opaque
+  - `Compressed` Makes VTF with DXT5 compression if image is transparent, or DXT1 if opaque

 ---

-### The "Advanced" option shows a panel similar to VTFEdit:
+### The `Advanced` option shows a panel similar to VTFEdit:
 ![gif](https://github.com/NvC-DmN-CH/AutoVTF/assets/56874047/a75e51e1-1ee2-48db-93ec-2617cd65c6df)